farazdurrani/Algorithm/README.md

   - Strongly Connected Components
   - Find and print cycles in a directed graph using DFS.
   - Find Cycles in an undirected graph using DFS.

-  - Minimum-Spanning-Tree
+* Minimum-Spanning-Tree
   - Prim's Algorithm

+* Single-Source Shortest Paths
+  - Bellman-Ford